What Is Cash Reconciliation? A Complete Overview

 This is a general guideline of the typical cash reconciliation process:

 4. Look for any errors or mismatched information and investigate discrepancies.
 This can include typos, duplicate entries, missing data, or unusual transactions.
 Keep outstanding items, such as checks that haven’t cleared, in mind.
-In some cases, data can even be spread across multiple business days.

 Cash vs. Credit Reconciliation